 Expensive — The official Bing Search API is not budget-friendly for developers.
 That is why they consider Web Scraping API over it every time.

-Limited Features — Bing Search API offers various plans and features according to its pricing.
+Limited Features — Bing Search API offers various plans and features, depending on its pricing.
 However, not all features are included in a single plan.
-That is why businesses around the globe consider web scrapers that give them full access to the results.
+That is why businesses around the globe consider web scrapers, which give them full access to the results.

 Complex Setup — It can be difficult for users with nontechnical backgrounds to set up the API.